 The problem is that my money manager friend does not care.
 What he cares about, and what his clients care about, is what the price of the automobile company stock is this quarter.
 Whether earnings this quarter are $2.00 per share or $3.00 per share makes a big difference.
 This focus on short-term performance is not evil; my friend is a nice guy.
 It is a quirk–a defect–in the way capital markets are structured in the United States and much of the Western world.
 Capital markets if left on their own will overemphasize short-term business performance and underemphasize long-term business performance.

 The most important purpose of the fuel economy standards is to address this defect in the capital markets.
 Properly understood, the billions of dollars that automobile companies are currently investing, and losing, in electric vehicles are a research and development expense.
-The point of the fuel economy standard is to force all companies to fund this R&D in next-generation automobile technology equally rather than to race to the bottom to meet my money manager friend’s siren call for better short-term performance.
+The point of the fuel economy standard is to force all companies to fund this R&D in next-generation automobile technology equally rather than engage in a race to the bottom to meet my money manager friend’s siren call for better short-term performance.

 Electric vehicles are the future of the automobile industry.
 The companies that make the necessary, and to be sure expensive, R&D investments in electric vehicle technology today will own that industry tomorrow.
 My money manager friend will be quite content ten years from now to be investing in dominant Chinese automobile companies.
 But the 1.1 million Americans who work in the automobile industry today and their children cannot afford to be so dispassionate.
 If America wants to keep a domestic automobile industry, our companies must make the necessary R&D investments to keep it.